-MANITOUGATCHE (Manitoucharche, Manitouchatche, known as “La Nasse”), Joseph, Montagnais Indian and friend of the French, one of the first Indians to adopt, in part, the French way of life; fl.
-1629–34.
+MANITOUGATCHE (Manitoucharche, Manitouchatche, known as “La Nasse”), baptized Joseph, Montagnais Indian and friend of the French, one of the first Indians to adopt, in part, the French way of life; d.
+1634.

 On the morning of 19 July 1629 Manitougatche brought news to Quebec that three English ships were approaching the Île d’Orléans destined for Quebec.
 This message was confirmed the same day when English vessels arrived at Quebec and an officer came ashore with a letter from Lewis and Thomas Kirke calling upon Champlain to surrender the fort and settlement to the English.
 After negotiations, the surrender was effected on Friday, 20 July 1629.